"I can hold my breath.

 "Teach?" the professor's voice echoed through the room.
 "Do you do realise who you're talking too?"

 "An old geezer".
 The student answered who I'm going to call idiot from now on.
 The professor chuckled sending a cold shiver up my spine.

 "You do realise that I will be the one grading your work, Mr Mathews?
 The work that determines whether or not you graduate this year and go on to work at your dream job".
 The professor threatened and idiots face paled dramatically.

 "y-you wouldn't do anything".
 He snapped, trying to keep this voice angry but it wavered.
 The professor went to speak again but idiot cut him off.
 "Besides, even if you do, do anything.
 I have like 50 witnesses to back me up and say that I didn't deserve the grade".
 Idiot said, getting smug again.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
-Thanks, Sadie_LyneWrite a Review
+Thanks, Little_Miss_NovelistWrite a Review